What happens to your pension when you die

 - the nominated person is no longer your spouse/partner/civil partner/cohabiting partner

-- the Pensions Administration Manager consider that it wouldn't be reasonable to pay the death grant to the nominated person or charity due to the particular circumstance
+- the Pensions Administration Manager considers that it wouldn't be reasonable to pay the death grant to the nominated person or charity due to the particular circumstance

 In addition to the death grant, there may be annual pensions payable for a qualifying spouse, civil partner, cohabiting partner and children.